deepset-ai/haystack-tutorials/markdowns/04_FAQ_style_QA.md

 ### Init the DocumentStore
 In contrast to Tutorial 1 (Build your first QA system), we:

-* specify the name of our `text_field` in Elasticsearch that we want to return as an answer
 * specify the name of our `embedding_field` in Elasticsearch where we'll store the embedding of our question and that is used later for calculating our similarity to the incoming user question
 * set `excluded_meta_data=["question_emb"]` so that we don't return the huge embedding vectors in our search results